tehw0lf/n8n-nodes-toon/SPEC-v2.0-archived.md

 For an object appearing as a list item:

 - Empty object list item: a single "-" at the list-item indentation level.
-- Encoding (normative):
-  - When a list-item object has a tabular array (Section 9.3) as its first field in encounter order, encoders MUST emit the tabular header on the hyphen line:
+- First field on the hyphen line:
-    - The hyphen and tabular header appear on the same line at the list-item depth: - key[N<delim?>]{fields}:
+  - Primitive: - key: value
+  - Primitive array: - key[M<delim?>]: v1<delim>…
+  - Tabular array: - key[N<delim?>]{fields}:
-    - Tabular rows MUST appear at depth +2 (relative to the hyphen line).
+    - Followed by tabular rows at depth +1 (relative to the hyphen line).
+  - Non-uniform array: - key[N<delim?>]:
+    - Followed by list items at depth +1.
+  - Object: - key:
+    - Nested object fields appear at depth +2 (i.e., one deeper than subsequent sibling fields of the same list item).
-    - All other fields of the same object MUST appear at depth +1 under the hyphen line, in encounter order, using normal object field rules (Section 8).
+- Remaining fields of the same object appear at depth +1 under the hyphen line in encounter order, using normal object field rules.

-    - Encoders MUST NOT emit tabular rows at depth +1 or sibling fields at the same depth as rows when the first field is a tabular array.
-  - For all other cases (first field is not a tabular array), encoders SHOULD place the first field on the hyphen line.
-A bare hyphen on its own line is used only for empty list-item objects.
-- Decoding (normative):
-  - When a decoder encounters a list-item line of the form - key[N<delim?>]{fields}: at depth d, it MUST treat this as the start of a tabular array field named key in the list-item object.
-  - Lines at depth d+2 that conform to tabular row syntax (Section 9.3) are rows of that tabular array.
-  - Lines at depth d+1 are additional fields of the same list-item object; the presence of a line at depth d+1 after rows terminates the rows.
-  - All other object-as-list-item patterns (bare hyphen, first field on hyphen line for non-tabular values) are decoded according to the general rules in Section 8 and Section 9.
+Decoding:
+- The first field is parsed from the hyphen line.
+If it is a nested object (- key:), nested fields are at +2 relative to the hyphen line; subsequent fields of the same list item are at +1.
+- If the first field is a tabular header on the hyphen line, its rows are at +1; subsequent sibling fields continue at +1 after the rows.

 ## 11. Delimiters